Duration & Fees

 Day 33: Livingstone to Chobe National Park (Botswana) (B / L / D)

-To-day the group will leave Zambia and cross the borer into Botswana at the Kazangula Ferry.
+To-day the group will leave Zambia and cross the border into Botswana at the Kazangula Ferry.
 Once border formalities have been completed the tour will continue to the town of Kasane on the banks of the Chobe River.
 This river forms a border between Botswana and Namibia and Zambia and is the main water source to the Chobe National Park.
 The group will the continue on for the Chobe National Park Overnight Mobile Excursion - an overnight experience in the wilds of the Chobe National Park.
 Chobe is one of Botswana's premier game parks, well known for its large herds of elephant.
 The afternoon will be spent in search of wildlife while game driving to the camp within the park where the evening will be spent surrounded by the night-time noises of the local wildlife.
 A look-out should be kept for the rare Sable and Roan Antelope on the game rive, with their majestic backward slanting horns, or keep a count of the Lilac Breasted Rollers as they swoop by.
 After the night in the bush the group will head out early to continue the search for wildlife before packing up the camp and heading back to Kasane.

 Included Activity: Chobe National Park Overnight Mobile Excursion